-Beth Ann Fennelly directs the MFA Program at the University of Mississippi, where in 2011 she was named Outstanding Teacher of the Year.
+Beth Ann Fennelly was named Outstanding Teacher of the Year at the University of Mississippi in 2011.
 Fennelly has published three full-length poetry books (Open House, Tender Hooks, and Unmentionables) and a book of nonfiction (Great with Child) all with W. W. Norton.
 She also writes essays on travel, culture, and design for Country Living, Southern Living, AFAR, Garden and Gun, The Oxford American, and others.
 The Tilted World, the novel she co-authored with her husband, Tom Franklin, published in 2013 (HarperCollins), is an Indie Next pick and has been translated into five languages.
 They live in Oxford with their three children.

 - University of Notre Dame, B.A. magna cum laude

 - University of Wisconsin, Diane Middlebrook Fellowship

 • Top 20 Arts and Humanities Professor in Mississippi, 2013, and UM Humanities Teacher of the Year, Mississippi Humanities Council, 2011.

 • The Subiaco Award for Literary Merit, 2012

 • Fulbright to Brazil, 2009

 • United States Artist Grant, 2006

 • The Black Warrior Review Poetry Contest, 2006

 • Grants from the Mississippi Arts Commission in Poetry (2010) and Nonfiction (2006) and the State of Illinois Arts Council in poetry (2001)